-For the year ars ended
+For the yea For the years ended

+December December

-December 31, 2004 December 31, 2003
+31, 2004 31, 2003

 Basic 5,966,769 4,919,191

 Diluted 5,966,769 4,919,191

 Computation of per share loss

 Basic loss per share is computed by dividing net loss attributable to common stockholders by the weighted-average number of common shares outstanding for the period.
 Diluted loss per share reflects the potential dilution from the exercise or conversion of other securities into common stock, but only if dilutive.
 Diluted loss per share for the years ended December 31, 2004 and 2003 are the same as basic loss per share, since the effects of the calculation using common stock equivalents were anti-dilutive due to the fact that the Company incurred losses for all periods presented.
 The following securities, presented on a common share equivalent basis, have been excluded from the per share computations: